1. Every year, complete a Free Application for Federal Student Aid (FAFSA)

 - The preferred FAFSA completion deadline for Tulane University Financial Aid is six months before the student's semester or academic year enrollment begins.

 - The Tulane University Financial Aid FAFSA completion deadline for loan processing is one month before the student's semester enrollment ends.

-- Each FAFSA has a designated "from" year and "to" year (for example, 2020-2021), and may be completed as early as January 1st of the "from" year and as late as June 30th of the "to" year.
+- Each FAFSA has a designated "from" year and "to" year (for example, 2020-2021), and may be completed as early as October 1st prior to the "from" year and as late as June 30th of the "to" year.

 - Designate Tulane University as a recipient of your FAFSA information.

 2. Once for each type of Direct Loan, complete required (if any) Entrance Counseling

 - Entrance counseling is not required every year.

 - Entrance counseling is not required for Parent PLUS Loans.